-It is our understanding that there will be fluid in the annular space between the tubing and the casing, and that it will hold down the gas if there is a failure at the bottom.
+Much has been made of the fluid in the annular space between the tubing and the casing, and that it will hold down the gas if there is a failure at the bottom.
 At 2,926 psi, it takes a water column of 6,700 ft to exert an equal amount of downward pressure.
 We realize there are chemical additives to the liquid to make it heavier, so we do not know how far lower the required depth will be.
 However, we want to draw your attention to the fact that this liquid pressure only prevents the gas from lifting the plug at the bottom if gas is released below the plug.
 However, it does not prevent the gas from escaping into the annular space if there is a break in the tubing anywhere above the plug.
 Once this occurs, the casing will be under the full pressure of the field, and there will be nothing that can be done to release that pressure without repairing the tubing.
-A more catastrophic failure that results in the failure of both the tubing and the casing, such as a seismic event, would also result in other uncontrolled gas blowouts identical to that of SS25.
+A more catastrophic failure that results in the failure of both the tubing and the casing, such as a seismic event, would also result in another uncontrolled gas blowout identical to that of SS25.
 Therefore, the heavy liquid will do nothing to prevent gas release in a seismic event.
 This is another reason why a down-hole blow-off preventer valve is absolutely necessary.